This Egg Cucumber Salad is the perfect light and creamy cold salad to make for your next outdoor gathering or potluck.

 This light and creamy egg cucumber salad is packed with crisp cucumbers, crunchy radish, chives, garlic, and of course – eggs!

-Instead of mayo, you’ll use Greek yogurt to add a creamy element and a boost of healthy fats and protein.
+Instead of mayo, you’ll use Greek yogurt to add a creamy element and a boost of protein.

-What I love most about this fresh, healthy salad is that it comes together with just a handful of veggies and simple ingredients -some you may have growing in your garden.
+What I love most about this fresh, healthy salad is that it comes together with just a handful of veggies and simple ingredients – some of which you may have growing in your garden.

 This egg salad with cucumber is perfect during the spring and early summer when radishes are ready for picking and field cucumbers are still small, tender, and sweet.